Culture of Honduras: Cinema

-El Xendra is an independent film that mixes elements of suspense and science fiction.

 The first Honduran professional film director was Sami Kafati, he studied cinematography in Rome in the 1960s.
 His first cinematographic work was the experimental film Mi Amigo Ángel, produced in 1962 and is the first film in the cinematography of Honduras.

 Other national productions are "No Land Without Owner" (1984-1996), a fictional feature film by Sami Kafati.
 Currently, the playwrights Hispano Durón Gómez, Mario Jaén, among others, stand out.

 Some of the films produced in Honduras more recently are the following: